wooline/react-coat/docs/en.md

 ## Several special actions

-- **@@router/LOCATION_CHANGE**：The framework integrates connected-react-router, which dispatches the action when the routing changes, and you can subscribe the action in moduleHandlers.
+- **@@router/LOCATION_CHANGE**：The framework integrates connected-react-router, which dispatches the action when the routing changes, and you can listen the action in moduleHandlers.
 - **@@framework/VIEW_INVALID**：This action is dispatched when the routing changes, or when any view has Mount or Unmount behavior, which more accurately reflects view updates than @@router/LOCATION_CHANGE
 - **@@framework/ERROR**: The framework catches uncatched error and automatically dispatches this action when errors occur.
 You can monitor this action in moduleHandlers
 - **module/INIT**：This action is dispatched when the module is first loaded to inject the initial moduleState into the store